5 California Escapes to Take Post-Quarantine

 Make a day feel different by giving it a theme and working your play, books and activities around it.
 If you are feeling crafty, you can try to theme food around it too.

 — Animal Day – Pick an animal, (ex: dog) and get out all your stuffed dogs, dog books and make pretend leashes for walks, feed them, wash them!
 If you prefer to adopt real dogs instead, it may be wise to read topics like WoofConnect home boarding for dogs.
+You may also order food supplements like this powdered pumpkin for dogs to help improve your dog’s digestion.

 — Make toy bath and washing them in the tub, water table or inflatable pool.